enisz/igdb/src/assets/templates/02-query-builder.md

 public function sort(string | array $sort) throws IGDBInvalidArgumentException: IGDBQueryBuilder
 ```

 Sorting (ordering) is used to order results by a specific field.
 The parameter can be either an apicalypse formatted sort string or an array with specific key-value pairs.
-If you provide the Order parameter as an array, you must have two values in it with the following indexes:
+If you provide the Order parameter as an array, you must have two values in it with the following keys:
  - `field`: The field you want to do the ordering by
  - `direction`: The direction of the ordering.
 It must be either `asc` for ascending or `desc` for descending ordering.